-Arm and wrist interactions were monitored visually by the user through real-time camera feedback, but were not governed by explicit collision prediction or constraint-based control.
-Safety is further implemented in the study design by the researcher being nearby to stop the robot, the inherent light weight of the robot, as well as built-in safety mechanisms, detailed in Supplementary \ref{supplementary:safety}.
+Arm and wrist interactions were visually monitored by the user through real-time camera feedback, but were not governed by explicit collision prediction or constraint-based control.
+Safety is further implemented in the study design by the researcher being nearby to stop the robot, the inherent light weight of the robot, as well as the built-in safety mechanisms, detailed in the Supplementary \ref{supplementary:safety}.